-Some babies are easy.
-They sleep full nights, eat at regular intervals, and new situations or people don’t bother them much.
+Some babies are easy to care for.
+They sleep full nights, eat regularly, and are not bothered by new situations or people.
 They smile at their parents, aren’t afraid of strangers, and can fall asleep anywhere.

 Other children, however, are difficult to put to bed and cry in new environments or when exposed to loud noises.
 They never seem to follow regular rhythms.
 Consequently, some parents may feel like they’re doing something wrong.

 Understanding your baby’s temperament should help you cope with the challenges you’ll face.
-Knowledge of your child’s personality equips you to give them the kind of care and nurturing they need.
+Understanding your child’s personality will equip you to give them the kind of care and nurturing they need.

 Key Takeaways